Tanabata: The Night When Love Prevails

 Japanese celebrate Tanabata each July 7 or thereabouts by writing their wishes on colorful pieces of paper and hanging them on bamboo tree branches.
-While Tanabata revolves around July 7, the festival is also celebrated in late July or early August in some areas, including some of the following festivals, considered the largest Tanabata celebrations in Japan.
+While Tanabata revolves around July 7, the festival is also celebrated in late July or early August in some areas, including some of the following festivals, considered the largest (and most beautiful) Tanabata celebrations in Japan.

 Sendai Tanabata Festival (Miyagi)